 - I want to install my operating system

-You can find the Stratus.FI web interface at the following URL:
+The Stratus.FI cloud web interface can be found at the following URL:

-Login to the web interface with faculty login and faculty password (more about faculty account and password change here ).
+Log in to the web interface by faculty login and faculty password (more about faculty account and password change) here ).

 Cloud versus User view

-The Stratus.FI web interface is available to users in two versions: a simpler cloud view , which is set by default, and which is described in chapter I want to create a virtual machine quickly , and a more complex user view with the menu on the left and more controls.
-Switch between them by clicking on the user name and choosing the last item called Views .
+The Stratus.FI web interface is available to users in two versions: a simpler cloud view that is set by default and described in I want to quickly create a virtual machine , and a more complex user view with left menu and multiple controls.
+You can switch between them by clicking on the user name and selecting the last item named Views .
 Compare - cloud view:

 ... a user view:

-Pre-installed virtual machine images are configured to retrieve certain information from the user's settings (SSH key, superuser password, ...).
-Therefore, before setting up the virtual machine, these parameters must be set.
-Sign in to web interface , click on the top right of the user name and select Settings from the menu:
+Preinstalled virtual machine images are configured to take some information from the user settings (SSH key, superuser password, ...).
+It is therefore necessary to set these parameters before creating the virtual machine.
+Sign in to web interface , click on the user name at the top right and select Settings from the menu:

-If you do not already have one, create an SSH key, for example, on the Aise command:
+If you do not already have one, create an SSH key for example on Aise:

 ssh-keygen -b 4096 -t rsa

-The secret key is saved to a file
+The secret key is saved to your file

 id_rsa.pub .
-When creating, you can enter the
+When creating, you can enter a

-passphrase that will be required each time the SSH key is used.
+passphrase that will be required each time an SSH key is used.

-In the web interface in the user settings, click on the Config section and then Add SSH Key and copy the mouse
+In the web interface in the user settings click on the Config section and then on the Add SSH Key item and copy the

-Create an encrypted password for a virtual machine, such as a command
+Create an encrypted password for a virtual machine, for example, with the command

 openssl passwd -1 on Aise or other Linux: